- Hits: 962

 The Conference of the National Greening Program (NGP) Implementers conducted on March 6-7, 2018 in Kalibo, Aklan was graced no less with the presence of DENR Secretary Roy A. Cimatu as it gathered DENR Undersecretaries, Assistant Secretaries, Regional Directors, Provincial Environment and Natural Resources Officers (PENROs) and Community Environment and Natural Resources Officers (CENROs) for presentation of NGP accomplishments in respective areas of jurisdiction from CY 2011-2017, survival rates of plantations, geotagged photos as well as target areas for 2018 up to 2028 and corresponding implementation plans and strategies.
 On the other hand, issues, concerns and challenges encountered during NGP implementation and remedial actions undertaken to address them were extensively discussed during the Conference.

-There were other presentations related to the proper implementation of the Program, as follows: Protected Area Suitability Assessment by Assistant Secretary for Staff Bureaus Ricardo L. Calderon, Concept Paper on Sustained Rehabilitation and Conservation of Watershed by FMB Director Nonito M. Tamayo, Manual on Soil Sampling and Soil Preparation by ERDB Director Henry A. Adornado, Cash-based Budgeting and Financial Reporting Requirements by Assistant Secretary Bresilda Gervacio and Land Cover Analysis by Assistant Secretary Daniel Nicer.
+There were other presentations related to the proper implementation of the Program, as follows: Protected Area Suitability Assessment by Assistant Secretary for Staff Bureaus Ricardo L. Calderon, Concept Paper on Sustained Rehabilitation and Conservation of Watershed by FMB Director Nonito M. Tamayo, Manual on Soil Sampling and Soil Preparation by ERDB Director Henry A. Adornado, Cash-based Budgeting and Financial Reporting Requirements by Assistant Secretary Bresilda Gervacio and Preliminary Data Analysis on Landcover Change by Assistant Secretary Daniel Nicer.
+Mr. Ronald C. Villamora from Mines and Geosciences Bureau of Region 6 also briefed the participants on mining concerns in his Mining 101 presentation.

 Invited experts also gave their insights on the Program.
-Dr. Perry Ong of UP Diliman presented their team’s assessment of NGP implementation while Dr. Cristino Tiburan of UP Los Banos presented their project on the development of Monitoring and Evaluation Framework for the Monitoring of NGP.
+Dr. Perry Ong of UP Diliman presented their team’s preliminary analysis of NGP implementation while Dr. Cristino Tiburan of UP Los Baños presented their project on the development of Monitoring and Evaluation Framework for the Monitoring of NGP.

 Mangroves and bamboo are among the commodities of the Commodity Roadmap of the Enhanced National Greening Program, a convergence initiative reforestation program the second phase of which is set to commence from 2017-2028.
 These two commodities shall be given prominence in the country’s campaign to combat climate change alongside the planting of beach forest species like Nipa, Bitaog, Bani and Talisay.